Back to Top

 Graduates of the Dental Hygiene program can be employed in general and specialized dental practices, government clinics, and public health agencies, with job availability favoring rural areas and those not adjacent to dental hygiene programs.

-According to the U.S. Bureau of Labor Statistics, job growth from 2020 to 2030 is expected to be faster than average.
+According to the U.S. Bureau of Labor Statistics, job growth for Dental Hygienists is expected to be faster than average.

 Profiles